 One of the most often installed sizes is a 12,000 BTU mini-split.
-This will heat and cool an estimated 450–550 square feet, or about the size of a studio apartment.
+This will heat and cool an estimated 450–550 square feet, or roughly the size of a studio apartment.

 • Installing a concrete area for the outdoor condenser, $75–$300.